wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 }));
 ```

 Next, locate the following line in the `componentWillMount()` method: `microsoftTeams.settings.registerOnSaveHandler()`.
-This method lets you provide the function to execute when the user selects the **Save** button in the configuration page.
-This code should save any settings you need to save, and notify Microsoft Teams the configuration page saved the settings successfully.
+This method lets you provide the function to execute when the user selects the **Save** button on the configuration page.
+This code should save any settings you need to save and notify Microsoft Teams that the configuration page saved the settings successfully.

 Update this code to save the selected math operation and change the name of the tab: